We are currently trialling Click & Collect in across the UK with more coming soon. Find out below which stores are currently offering Click & Collect.

 1. Test your supplies and techniques first.
 Your cardstock may be too thick or too thin for the techniques you want to use - test them before you start making your cards to avoid frustration later.

 2. Match your base colour to a colour in your main image.
-E.g., if you’re using a grey bunny image that has a pink nose, use pink cardstock.
+E.g. if you’re using a grey bunny image that has a pink nose, use pink cardstock.
 This helps keep your colour palette consistent and gives your creations a professional air.

 3. Repurpose your paper scraps.
-Use a craft punch to create shapes from paper you’ve used on the front, continuing your theme on the inside.
+Use a craft punch to create shapes from the paper you’ve used on the front, continuing your theme on the inside.

 4. Combine techniques for further interest.
-Two or three techniques often look the best as it stops the card looking flat whilst avoiding a card from becoming too busy.
+Two or three techniques often look the best as it stops the card from looking flat whilst avoiding a card from becoming too busy.